Zsailer/enhancement-proposals/jupyter-server/jupyter-server.md

   - This notebook should be a pure Python package (`server`?) that only provides the backend services.
   - The specific tornado handlers added to support the legacy notebook frontend would not be provided.
   - Deprecated APIs of the notebook server would not be carried over to the new server.
-  - Services would become a configurable option, allowing other applications to easily customize/extend the `ServerApp`.
+  - Services become a configurable option in the ServerApp, allowing other applications to easily customize/extend the `ServerApp`.
+  - Standardize a `service` module structure.
+  - Reorganize pieces in jupyter_server to be either "services" or "extensions".
   - The `jupyter server` repository has only *one* extension point: server extensions.
 The command name for enabling or installing server extensions will have to be different from the current server extension to avoid conflict. (e.g. `jupyter server extension install`).

 ## Detailed Explanation

 ### Service Mechanism

-Services are hardcoded to the server.
+Services (kernels, are hardcoded to the server.
 Projects like *kernel_gateway* and *enterprise_gateway* are forced to write new server applications to avoid using services they don't want.

 The service mechanism proposed make the services registered with the server a configurable option.

 - Explicitely define a **service**.
-Services can have three parts:
+A service API has three submodules:

   *api_handlers.py*